The Best Black Friday Headphone Deals, From AirPods To Bose

-Black Friday is like Christmas for tech.
-From laptops to phones to headphones, all the best and brightest brands are offering major deals on their top products to make room for their new 2020 lineups.
-So if you've been waiting to drop money on that new pair of headphones you've been noticing all over Instagram, now is the best time to pounce.
+Black Friday is the day to score deals on the gadgets you've been eyeing all year.
+It's essentially Christmas, but for tech.
+From laptops to phones to headphones, all the best and buzziest brands are offering major deals on their top products to make room for their new 2020 lineups.
+In other words, if you've been waiting to drop money on that new pair of headphones you've seen all over Instagram, now is the best time to pounce.

-From noise-cancelling to over-ear to classic earbuds, here are all the headphone deals to cash in on this Black Friday.
-Most deals aren't active yet, but click ahead for sale dates to mark your calendars accordingly.
+From noise-canceling to over-ear to classic earbuds, we've rounded up all the headphone deals to cash in on this Black Friday.
+Prices like these only come along once a year, so act fast before everything sells out.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 All product details reflect the price and availability at the time of publication.
 If you buy something we link to on our site, Refinery29 may earn commission.